dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   - "Choose your Flask backend port" is the port number on which the Flask backend will run.
 The default is 5000.
   - "In the context of Code Studio within Dataiku, the parameters 'dss_instance' and 'dku_project' are primarily intended for use cases where the project template needs to be executed outside of Dataiku or locally.
 For Code Studio users, these parameters can typically be left empty, as they are not required for template customization within the Dataiku Code Studio environment."

-- Once you fill in the parameters, a project folder with the project name slugified will be created in the directory **project-lib-versioned**
+- Once you fill in the parameters, a project folder with the project name slugified will be created in the directory **project-lib-versioned/webapps**

 ## Vue